It's been months since I moved out of my old residence and started looking for a new place to live in.🏡

 1. Waiting reveals what kind of person you are: how do you behave while you're waiting?
 Do you sulk like a child when things don't go your way?
 Do you complain?
 Do you act as if you're entitled to whatever it is you're waiting for?
 And if the answer to these questions is "Yes" (which it was for me in many cases),what does that say about you?

-After realizing that I was guilty of many of the above behaviours, I decided to switch gears and start using my waiting period to reflect, and to try to become the kind of person who adopts a positive attitude instead a negative one when waiting for something I want.
+After realizing that I was guilty of many of the above behaviours, I decided to switch gears and start using my waiting period to reflect, and to try to become the kind of person who adopts a positive attitude instead of a negative one when waiting for something I want.

 2. Waiting teaches you to be patient: Like I mentioned above, impatience seems to run in my family. 😅But I've discovered that when I'm forced to wait for something I really want, I have no choice but to practice patience.
 And patience is indeed a virtue and a quality worth having.
-Not only does it makes you mentally stronger, but it also teaches you self-control.
+Not only does it make you mentally stronger, but it also teaches you self-control.

 3. Waiting gives you time to think: the waiting period, I've learnt, is the best time to ask yourself why you want whatever you want so much.
 Are your reasons for wanting it good?
 Or bad?
 And if they're good, then why not just wait for whatever it is patiently?
 What's the rush?
 Most importantly, the waiting period has taught me to ask myself a question that I sometimes forget to address "Am I really prepared/ready to receive what I want?"🤔